Secure your weekend today with just a £49 deposit for the whole group.

-For the quickest way of finding the best of the Tallinn bars, ask GoHen for a guided bar crawl.
+For the quickest way of finding the best of the Tallinn bars, ask GoHen for a Guided Bar Crawl.
 Our English-speaking guide will take you all around the city, finding the friendliest and liveliest bars the city has to offer.
-Once you've drunk your fill, move things on to the dance floor with guest list entry in to all the hottest nightclubs in Tallinn.
+Once you've drunk your fill, move things onto the dance floor with Guest List Club Entry to the hottest nightclubs in Tallinn.
 No queues, no bouncers, no entry fees, and absolutely no hassle.

 The club scene in Tallinn is great, but wait, no, that's not right.
 The club scene in Tallinn is fantastic, but even the hardest of partiers will admit that it takes more than a nightclub to make an equally fantastic hen do.
 A hen weekend is all about celebrating the bride and creating some lasting memories for her as a single woman, but there's not much chance of her leaving with some particularly special memories if she never gets out of the bar.
 With that in mind, here are GoHen's top three picks for a Tallinn hen night:

 Estonian food is largely a composite of neighbouring countries that have taken them over at some point, borrowing largely from Scandinavian, German and Russian menus.
 Expect a lot of meat, potatoes, bread and fish, is what we're saying (with the occasional jellied meat or marinated eel addition).
 Restaurants, especially around Old Town, tend to have English-language menus, and English speaking staff.
-If you're not keen on to tucking in to any of the local dishes, American, Italian and Sushi are the predominant exotic cuisines, Italian in particular being very popular.
-Vegetarian hens will have their best chances at places like this too, since very little Estonian cooking is completely meat-free.
+You can go native and enjoy the local dishes or you'll find, American, Italian, Sushi and Italian or ask our team about lining up a hen restaurant for you.
 If you're not entirely sure what to go for, why not try a Medieval Banquet?
 Three courses, a show, and a few drinks thrown in too?
-It's the perfect start to a Tallinn hen night!
+It's the perfect start to a Tallinn hen night.

 GoHen has been planning hen parties for over a decade now; we've got a lot of experience finding top nightlife in every city, and we're pretty sure we've got our finger firmly on the pulse in Tallinn.
-We're not just boasting 96% of our hen parties agree, and say they'd book with us again.
-With 14+ years of experience in Tallinn, we know we've got the local knowledge, the entertainment on the ground, and the savings and deals to make your Tallinn hen night be the success the bride deserves… all you have to do is let us prove it.
+And our hen agree, that's why so many of them say they'd book with GoHen again.
+We'll provide the local knowledge, entertainment/activities, savings and deals to make your Tallinn hen party a weekend the bride will never forget.
+So why not put us to the test?